sachbalag/passport-ibm/README.md

 #### Configuring the strategy

-The IBM authentication strategy authenticates users using a IBM ID, which is also an OpenID 2.0 identifier.
-The strategy requires a callback, which accepts this identifier and calls `done` providing a user.
+The IBM authentication strategy authenticates users who have an IBM ID which is also their OpenID 2.0 identifier.
+The strategy requires the developer to implement a callback, which accepts the IBM ID (identifier) and calls 'done' and passing in a 'user' object.
-Options can also be supplied to specify a return URL, a realm and profile excchange which defaults to true.
+Options can also be supplied to specify a return URL, a realm and profile exchange which defaults to true.

     passport.use('ibm', new IBMStrategy({